kubernetes/cloud-provider-vsphere/pkg/cloudprovider/vsphere/loadbalancer/README.md

 ```

 If no such annotation is given the default class will be used.
 This gives
-the adminstrator of the cluster a chance to restrict the usage of the
+the administrator of the cluster a chance to restrict the usage of the
 NSXT-T resources for cluster users.
 They can determine which elements should
 be used for a dedicated purpose.
 The cluster user just needs to know and select
 the purpose by annotating the appropriate load balancer class.